linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 We have a choice of either paying this loss directly, or allowing it to be taken out of the margin balance.
 It doesn't matter which we do, since we can recover the unused margin balance plus interest at any time by offsetting our position.

 If the loss is subtracted from the margin balance, we have earned 1 week's interest and have lost  \ {144},{020}  .
-Thus,if the continuously compounded interest rate is 6\%,our margin balance after 1 week is
+Thus, if the continuously compounded interest rate is 6\%, our margin balance after 1 week is

 $$